BDC Hamburger Icon

 TipBottom line

 Ask prospective marketing professionals about their marketing certifications.
-Popular and reputable skill-based certifications can indicate that they’re staying ahead of constantly evolving marketing trends.
+Popular and reputable skill-based certifications can indicate they're staying ahead of constantly evolving marketing trends.

 Why you should hire a marketing professional

-1. Marketing is a full-time gig.
+1. Marketing is a full-time job.

 Entrepreneurs are sharp, savvy and typically great at learning new skills.
 Yes, you absolutely could learn everything you need to know to create a marketing plan and execute effective marketing campaigns.

 But let’s be honest: You don’t have time for that.
-Modern marketing is complex and requires a wide variety of skills and breadth of knowledge that can take years to acquire.
+Modern marketing is complex and requires a wide variety of skills and a breadth of knowledge that can take years to acquire.
 Your business can’t limp along until you’ve learned everything you need to know about digital marketing, email marketing campaigns, social media marketing and more.

-As you scale, you must focus your time and energy on activities only you can do.
+As you scale, you must focus your time and energy on activities only you can handle.
 Marketing is crucial to your business’s long-term success.
 However, it’s a full-time gig in its own right, and you already have a big job: running your company.

 2. Hiring a marketing expert saves time and money.